-These are properties that have been converted into smaller self-contained units and are popular with for students who prefer greater independence and privacy and have a larger budget towards their rent.
-Each unit is let separately and consists of for example, a single bedroom with a kitchen area and a shared bathroom.
-You should have an individual tenancy agreement for your flat which means that you not are responsible if the other tenant(s) in the building are unable to pay their rent.
+These are properties that have been converted into smaller self-contained units, usually popular with students who want more independence and privacy and have a larger budget.
+Each unit is let separately and consists of a single bedroom with a kitchen area and a shared bathroom, in bedsits, or a private one, in studio flats.

-Below are some things to think about before you start your search
+Here are some things to think about before you start looking

-] Where do you want to live? - take into consideration the distance from campus, transport links, local amenities, is it near to your friends and social activities?
+- □ Where do you want to live?
+Take into consideration the distance from campus, transport links, local amenities; is it near to your friends and social activities?
 Make a list of the things that are important to you, so that you can compare one rental property with another.
-See page 18 for campus locations, nearby towns and travel information.

-Who do you want to live with? - If you are moving into a room in a shared property or you are thinking of renting a whole property with a group of friends, you need to consider if you are all well-suited before committing to enter into a joint contract.
-Each person needs to be responsible for their share of the rent and bills, and also to take responsibility for keeping the property in good condition.

-What can you afford? - make sure that you have a reasonable idea of what you can afford to pay on rent, utility bills, food and transport.
-Rents vary according to the type, standard and location of the property.
-As a guide the range of weekly rents per student are:
+See page 18 for campus locations, nearby towns and travel information. - □ Who do you want to live with?
+If you are moving into a room in a shared property or you are thinking of renting a whole property with a group of friends, you need to consider if you are all well-suited before committing to enter a joint contract.
+Each person needs to be responsible for their share of the rent and bills, but it is everyone's responsibility to keep the property in good condition. - □ What can you afford?
+Make sure that you have a reasonable idea of what you can afford to pay on rent, utility bills, food and transport.
+Rents vary according to the type of property and its localization.
+For reference:

-Lodgings: £90 - £125 usually inclusive of bills
+Lodgings: £90 - £125 weekly (with bills) Flats/houses: £100 - £180 (without bills)

-Shared flats/houses: £100 - £150 exclusive of bills Whole flats/houses: £120 - £180 exclusive of bills

-Most lodgings should include gas, electric and water charges, however it is important that you clarify exactly what is included in the rent and get this in writing.
-For whole and shared accommodation these charges are may not be included (allow at least £20 per person per week for this).
+Most lodgings should include gas, electric and water charges, however it is important that you and your landlord agree on what exactly is included in the rent and get this in writing.